Skip to main content

 The Real Goal: Daily Flow

 Using mood patches well isn't about perfection—it's about consistency.
-Apply, forget it's there, and let it support your nervous system in the background.
+Apply, forget it's there, and let it be a quiet ritual in the background of your day.